techninja/cncserver/SCRATCH.API.md

 # CNC Server Scratch HTTP API [v1]

-Please note that this documentation HAS NOT been updated for recent changes in the API.

----

 This file defines and documents all the available non-ReSTful Scratch 2 offline editor "[experimental HTTP extension](http://wiki.scratch.mit.edu/wiki/Scratch_Extension#HTTP_Extensions)" API resources and configuration for [`cncserver.js`](cncserver.js).
 As noted,